 The college also offers Kinetic Micro Grants of up to $500 to students who wish to launch small-scale creative projects with members of a local community.

-Study-abroad and exchange opportunities expand students’ worldviews and cultural understanding.
-Participants in the International Exchange Program spend a semester at one of more than 30 colleges of art and design around the globe.
-Or through the Association of Independent Colleges of Art and Design (AICAD) exchange program, students can spend a semester at one of 32 other art schools in the United States.
-During the summers there are numerous study-abroad course offerings for undergraduate and graduate students.
+Study abroad and exchange opportunities expand students’ worldviews and cultural understanding.
+Participants in the International Exchange Program spend a semester at one of 15 colleges of art and design around the globe.
+The Association of Independent Colleges of Art and Design (AICAD) Exchange Program gives students the opportunity to spend a semester at one of 32 other art schools in the United States.
+And during the summers, there are numerous study abroad courses for undergraduate and graduate students.

 |International Student Organization||X|